-The first thing we observe is that, across all the settings, simply adding partial annotations to the training set does not considerably improve the segmentation performance, i.e., Single model.
-Nevertheless, by integrating the guidance from the upper branch, the network is capable of leveraging additional partiallylabeled images more efficiently through the bottom branch.
+On the other hand, by integrating the guidance from the upper branch, the network is capable of leveraging additional partially-labeled images more efficiently through the bottom branch.
 Furthermore, if we couple the KL divergence term with an objective based on minimizing the entropy of the predictions on the partial labeled images, the segmentation performance substantially increases.
 Particularly, the gain obtained by the complete model is consistent across the several settings, improving the DSC by 6-12% compared to the KL model, and reducing the MHD by nearly 30%.
 Compared to the baseline dual-branch model, i.e., Decoupled, our approach brings improvements of 10-20% in terms of DSC and reduces the MHD values by 30-40%.
+Last, the results obtained by the proposed model in each setting are on par with their individual upperbound counterparts (i.e., those trained with the same images as our model), particularly in terms of DSC.
+Furthermore, as the number of labeled images increases, the gap in the HD metric is decreased between the two models, with our model outperforming the upper bound in the Set-10 setting.

 These results demonstrate the strong capabilities of the proposed model to leverage fully and partially labeled images during training.
 It is noteworthy to mention that findings on these results, where the student excels the teacher, align with recent observations in classification (Furlanello et al., 2018; Yim et al., 2017).
 Note that the top branch is also improved in our formulation.
 This can be explained from the fact that even though the supervision the teacher (top) receives remains unchanged, changes in the student (bottom) also affect the encoder, which is shared among both.
 Thus, the integration of the proposed objective also results in an improvement on the latent representation of the model.